 Born in St. Louis, 1901.
 Studied in the St. Louis School of Fine Arts and The Pennsylvania Academy of the Fine Arts.
 Awards: Edmund Stewardson Prize, Pennsylvania Academy of the Fine Arts, 1921; Cresson Traveling Scholarship, 1922 and 1923; Widener Memorial Gold Medal, Pennsylvania Academy of the Fine Arts, 1925; Awarded Fellowship in the American Academy in Rome, 1925; P.A.F.A.
 Fellowship Prize, 1932; Helen Foster Barnett Prize, National Academy of Design, 1935; National Sculpture Society Prize for Bas-relief, 1941; Anonymous Prize, National Academy of Design, 1949; J. Sanford Saltus Medal Award, 1953; Art Alliance Medal of Achievement, 1953; Herbert Adams Memorial Award, 1954; Academy Gold Medal of Honor.
-Member: Architectural League of New York; The Fellowship of The P.A.F.A.; National Sculpture Society; National Academy of Design; National Institute of Arts and Letters.
-Sculptor-in-Residence, American Academy in Rome, 1956-57.
+Member: Architectural League of New York; The Fellowship of The Pennsylvania Academy of the Fine Arts; National Sculpture Society; National Academy of Design; National Institute of Arts and Letters.